claytonjwong/reading/README.md

 ![](rubiks_cube.png)

-I learned to solve a Rubik's cube by memorizing the "beginners method", which is basically an algorithmic sequence of deterministic twists and turns combined with idempotent loop-invariants used to formulate a bottom-up solution.
+I learned to solve a Rubik's cube by memorizing the "beginners method", which is basically an algorithmic sequence of deterministic twists-and-turns combined with idempotent loop-invariants used to formulate a bottom-up solution.
 * [https://www.rubiks.com/blog/how-to-solve-the-rubiks-cube](https://www.rubiks.com/blog/how-to-solve-the-rubiks-cube)
 * [https://rubiks-cube-solver.com/how-to-solve/](https://rubiks-cube-solver.com/how-to-solve/)